bootstrapworld/curriculum/lessons/method-chaining/langs/en-us/slides.md

 {layout="Launch"}
 # Chaining

 Suppose a journalist comes to the shelter who wants to write a story about a successful pet adoption -- but she has a very specific set of criteria.
-The reporter wants to report on the adoption of an animal that weighs no more than 9 kilograms.{style="font-size:14pt"}
+The reporter wants to report on the adoption of an animal that weighs no more than 9 kilograms.

-She also wants to review an updated copy of the dataset each week (reflecting changes to the shelter's population) before making a decision about which animal to showcase.{style="font-size:14pt"}
+She also wants to review an updated copy of the dataset each week (reflecting changes to the shelter's population) before making a decision about which animal to showcase.

 ---
 {layout="Launch"}
 # Chaining

 In CODAP, we can use the result of one Transformer as the dataset for another Transformer!

 To help the journalist, you decide that you want to use *two* Transformers: _Build Attribute_ and _Filter_.
 But in which order?

 ---
 {layout="Launch"}